ra-utility/scrolltop-extension/README.md

 # scrolltop-extension

-A one-click swipe to the top of the page browser plugin for some SX pages that don't have a top button.
+A chrome extension what one-click scroll to the top of the page, for some SX pages that don't have a top button.
 If you don't know CMD +(top/down).

 ## principle